 So let’s face it: it doesn’t matter if your salespeople are making sales if your manufacturing can’t produce the orders.
 And, it doesn’t matter if you have an order for a million widgets if the discount given makes it a dubious endeavor to produce.
 And, of course, you don’t want to lose the customer in the entire process.

 Enter CPQ.
 What does CPQ stand for?
 Literally, CPQ stands for Configure, Price, Quote, but CPQ represents a sales solution that leads to quicker and smoother closings.
-This software is designed to provide accurate pricing across any given scenario; taking into consideration optional features, customizations, quantities, discounts, and rules, therefore allowing sales reps to quote prices with accuracy.
+This software is designed to provide accurate pricing across any given scenario; taking into consideration optional features, customisations, quantities, discounts, and rules, therefore allowing sales reps to quote prices with accuracy.
 Eliminating the need to jump through various departments for approval.
-CPQ understands the inter-functionality of the organization.
+CPQ understands the inter-functionality of the organisation.

 While not many companies report using CPQ in addition to their CRM and ERP, the trend is growing.
 That’s because when CPQ is deployed effectively, companies are reporting very successful results.
 Let’s look at how CPQ can lead to increased closings:

 CPQ helps focus on process

 Most of the sales journey can be managed through CRM (Customer Relationship Management) software, though many businesses don’t take advantage of full integration of the software into their sales processes.
 Full integration between CPQ and CRM, allows for an entire updated approach to sales.
 Denis Pombriant, industry CRM expert and author of the book, Solve for the Customer, explains in his CRM Management article about the importance of taking a process approach in selling.
 CPQ, he explains, is a crucial piece to looking at the entire scope of the selling process and making it flow smoothly.
 Of course, delivering a quote and agreeing to terms is the part of the sales process we want go off without a hitch.